y-lohse/inkjs/ask.md

 - story.cs, l.159 :   _state.variablesState.variableChangedEvent += VariableStateDidChangeEvent; what does it do?
 - objets l.137, why is there a break?
 It will stop th eval after just one cycle no?
-- what's th deal with all the ++i?